drshahizan/Python_EDA/assignment/ass3/hpdp/ByteNav/report.md

 ## 7. Conclusion <a name = "conclusion"></a>

+### Insights Gained and Key Findings through the EDA Process:

+### 1. Price Distribution:

+- The histogram analysis of prices indicates that the majority of products fall within the price range of 0 to approximately 10, with a decreasing frequency as prices increase.
+Common price ranges within the dataset are observed to be from 0 to 50.

+### 2. Correlation Analysis:

+- Correlation matrix heatmap reveals weak associations between 'price' and other variables ('product_id', 'category_id', 'user_id').
+Notably, 'price' and 'category_id' show no linear correlation, suggesting independence.

+### 3. Event Type Distribution:

+- The histogram of event types illustrates that 'view' is the most frequent event type, constituting 50.4% of all events, followed by 'cart' with 28.0%.
+This suggests that a significant portion of user interactions involves product viewing.

+### 4. Top Categories and Products:

+- Categories '1487580005092295511' and product '5560754' emerge as the most popular based on the bar plots.
+Additionally, the brand 'runail' dominates in terms of orders or total purchase price.

+### 5. Daily Trends:

+- Daily trends showcase a positive correlation between total purchase amounts and the count of purchase events.
+Specific dates, such as 26, 27, and 28, exhibit higher order counts, indicating potential seasonality or promotional events.

+### 6. Hourly and Weekly Trends:

+- Hourly trends reveal consistent purchasing behavior between 8 to 19 hours.
+Order count spikes as the weekend approaches and is highest on Tuesday, indicating variations in user activity based on the day of the week.

+### 7. Weekly User Behavior:

+- The bar chart and funnel chart visualize weekly user behavior, emphasizing the count and progression of different event types.
+These charts provide insights into user engagement and conversion rates throughout the weeks.

+### 8. Top Repurchased Products and User Engagement:

+- Specific products, such as #5809910, emerge as highly repurchased, emphasizing their sustained popularity.
+User #469299888 stands out with the highest weekly purchase frequency and the most number of purchased items, indicating a loyal and engaged customer.

+### 9. Categories with High Average Repurchased Count:

+- Certain categories exhibit a consistently high average repurchased count, indicating sustained popularity and customer loyalty.

+In conclusion, the EDA process has provided a comprehensive understanding of user interactions, product preferences, and purchasing patterns.
+These insights can inform strategic decisions related to inventory management, marketing strategies, and user engagement initiatives to enhance the overall performance of the online store.

 ## Contribution 🛠️  <a name = "contribution"> </a>
 Please create an [Issue](https://github.com/drshahizan/HPDP/issues) for any improvements, suggestions or errors in the content.